Monoclinic/monoclinic.github.io/README.md

 Major in Computer Vision.

 ## Beyond Coding
-A song writer, gamer and painter.
+A musician, gamer and painter.